CTaLE Working Papers related to Designing Adaptable Courses. If interested, please get in touch with the respective academics of each project.

 Teaching is never just an exposition of pure fact and objective knowledge as it always comes with an intent or purpose.
 As a result educators and students need to pay attention to the storytelling dimension of their teaching and learning.
 Integrating storytelling techniques into class-teaching and curriculum- or course-design can also be a powerful tool to inspire engagement and a channel through which both teacher as well as student can take ownership of the process they go through.

 Adaptable Learning Design in Economics Guide

-We have written a Guide with Principles, Tips and Tools on how to change an economics course so that it is adaptable and resilient to exogenous shocks such as we have experienced with COVID-19.
-You can also watch a video , from Dr Jenkins, on how to start thinking about adapting your course.
+The guide above contains Principles, Tips and Tools on how to change an economics course so that it is adaptable and resilient to exogenous shocks such as we have experienced with COVID-19.
+You can also watch a video , from Prof Jenkins, on how to start thinking about adapting your course.
 This is Version 1 reflective of what we have learnt to date.
 We plan on updating the guide and welcome feedback to help us with this

 In this project, Silvia applies standard economic frameworks to investigate the economic nature of cryptocurrencies, and bitcoin in particular, as well as their macroeconomic consequences.
 The project is divided into two parts.
 The first one is specifically focused on bitcoins and it aims to understand whether bitcoin has to be considered as money or not.
 The second part is concerned with Central Bank Digital Currencies and the possible impact they might have on payment systems and monetary policy transmission mechanism.

 This project has lead to two contributions on the book entitled: “The Economics of Cryptocurrencies” edited by Joseph M. Munoz and Michael Frenkel.
 The project has benefitted from the efforts of undergraduate research assistants and the generosity of SHS Dean Funds and the Laidlaw Scholarship.

 Reading and Researching Economics in the Digital Age